 Despite growing business potential and some changes in favour of IP protection, the main challenge for western companies remains how to participate in China’s growth without compromising their technological know-how.
 There are many conflicting messages about the level of risk in doing business in China, making it more difficult for western companies to identify the opportunities.

 This ‘China’s growing quest for technology innovation’ roundtable, in partnership with Rouse, will examine how companies can maximise the opportunities arising from China’s growing demand for innovation, while understanding the risks and how these can be mitigated.

-- Rene Haas, President, IP Products Group, ARM
+- Rene Haas, President of Intellectual Property Group, ARM

 Please note that photography, audio, and video recording may occur at an Asia House event.
 By attending the events, you consent to all photography, audio and video recording and its/their release, publication, exhibition, or reproduction to be used for news, webcasts, promotional purposes, advertising, inclusion on websites, social media, or any other purpose by Asia House.
 Images, photos and/or videos may be used to promote similar Asia House events in the future.
 You release Asia House, its employees, and each and all persons involved from any liability connected with the taking, recording, digitising, or publication and use of interviews, photographs, computer images, video and/or or sound recordings.
 If you do not wish to have your image recorded for distribution, please inform one of the Asia House employees upon arrival at the event premises.